-The FR algorithm for Technical Assistance programs is identical to the Core Non-Residential FR protocol, with the following exception:
+- The FR algorithm for Technical Assistance programs is identical to the Core Non-Residential FR protocol, with the following exception: - Key program factors differ extensively from conventional programs and therefore, are described in some detail here.
+Examples of Technical Assistance program factors that may be included are: - Documentation in a program-provided technical report of the energy saving

-- o For the Program Components score, the list of program and non-program components differs extensively from conventional programs and therefore, is described in some detail here.
-As under the Core Protocol, evaluators administer survey questions to obtain participants' rating of the importance of a comprehensive list of program and non-program factors on the decision to implement energy efficiency measures.
-Examples of Technical Assistance program factors that may be included are: Documentation in a program-provided technical report of the energy saving opportunities from installing the measure. - Verbal information or guidance provided by a program representative or energy auditor during a training course or an on-site visit. - A follow-up communication from the utility regarding implementing the recommendations provided through the audit, training, or technical assistance.
+- opportunities from installing the measure. - Verbal information or guidance provided by a program representative or energy auditor during a training course or an on-site visit. - A follow-up communication from the utility regarding implementing the recommendations provided through the audit, training, or technical assistance.

-Examples of Technical Assistance non-program factors that may be included are:
+Examples of items that would not be considered Technical Assistance program factors are:

-- Information from trade shows, conferences, or other professional gatherings - · Recommendation from an equipment vendor that sold you the measure and/or installed it - Previous experience with the measure - A recommendation from a design or consulting engineer - Standard practice in your business/industry - Corporate policy or guidelines - Payback on the investment
+- Information from trade shows, conferences, or other professional gatherings - Recommendation from an equipment vendor that sold you the measure and/or installed it - Previous experience with the measure - A recommendation from a design or consulting engineer - Standard practice in your business/industry - Corporate policy or guidelines - Payback on the investment